gabrielvicenteYT/Verus/README.md

 There is still shit to be done, but most stuff is there already.

-# Why are youdoing this?
+# Why are you doing this?
 I'm doing this because i won't watch how they continue scamming their customer.
 So you have 3 options,
 - Shutdown Verus
 - Ignore this